Boathouse | 2 bedrooms | sleeps 4

 Bedrooms dressed with Laura Ashley and The White Company, Egyptian Cotton, Fired Earth bathroom.

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Internet access, DVD player|
+|Luxuries||Internet access, DVD player|

-|General:||Central heating, TV, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, TV, CD player, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (1), Dining seating for 6, Lounge seating for 5|
+|Furniture||Single beds (2), Double beds (1), Dining seats for 6, Lounge seats for 5|